Enver Pasha's Rebellion: The uprising

 Enver Pasha soon found his ideas of Muslim socialism popular among the farmers and working class of Eastern Bukhara, but this led to him being shunned by the nobility and many of the Kurbashi.
 The nobility indirectly supported Ibrahim Bek over Enver, laying the groundwork for a civil conflict between the two.
 This culminated in Enver Pasha being disarmed and captured during a meeting with Ibrahim Bek.
 He was later released by the Emir of Bukhara, Seyyid Alim, who appointed him as naib (deputy).
 In his new position, Enver attempted to gather arms from countries hostile to the local Bolshevik presence, with Afghanistan and the United Kingdom being the most notable, as both were eager to send him supplies.
 However, the Bolsheviks prevented this and blockaded Bukhara.
 Despite these setbacks, Enver started his campaign with 20,000 soldiers.
 His first victory was in Dushanbe, which he successfully captured after a month-long siege.
-Although they attempted to open the border with China to end the blockade however they failed.
+Although they attempted to open the border with China to end the blockade however they failed, He still achieved several victories, including the capture of Karshi and an advance on Bukhara.
+These defeats greatly alarmed the Bolsheviks, who spent massive resources on a counteroffensive.
+By May 1922, the Red Army launched a major counteroffensive, recapturing Vakjubent, Gijduvan, Kermine, Baysun, Baljuvon, Korfuk, and on June 14, 1922, the Basmachi suffered arguably their biggest loss with the fall of Dushanbe.
+Around this time, a civil conflict finally broke out between Ibrahim and Enver, leading to significant losses for Enver.
+By July, he attempted to retreat to Afghanistan, but he was caught in an ambush near Dushanbe in Baljuvan and died in combat against the Armenian Bolshevik commander, Yakov Melkumov, ending his revolt.